franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

 .. attention::

 Users must carefully configure the notify period when using the binning plugin for leaving particles.
 The plugin bins particles leaving the global simulation volume at every timestep (except 0) after particles are pushed, regardless of the notify period.
-If the plugin is not notified at every timestep, this can cause discrepancies between the binning process and time-averaged data or histogram dumps, which follow the notify period.
+If the plugin is not notified at every timestep, this can cause discrepancies between the binning process and histogram dumps, which follow the notify period.
 Additionally, the binning plugin is first notified at timestep 0, allowing users to bin initial conditions.
 However, leaving particles are first binned at timestep 1, after the initial particle push.
 Therefore, users should consider setting the notify period’s start at timestep 1, depending on their specific needs.